eflanili7881/AdobeLZMA2UnpackerScript/README.md

 ## Special Note
 - Be sure to change Zip-Lzma2 to Zip-Deflated on application.json to install these unpacked assets.
 - I suggest run this script on freshly installed Windows due to HyperDrive installer will skip already installed packages.
 Therefore, some packages may not be unpacked.
+- To unpack all language assets, on application.json, change every language packages conditions from that langauge to your desired install language (i.e. en_US).
+  - Some installers have resources\AppInfo.json file.
+If this file exists, probably application.json and other crucial files are cannot be altered and HyperDrive installer gives "Installer is corrupt." error.
+To solve this, use older HyperDrive installer engine from older installers (4.5.0.300 and above should work.).

 ## What does this script do?
 Normally, packed assets with Zip-Lzma2 method, folder and file structure can be seen via any archiving software I know but cannot be unpacked via 7-Zip or other archive software that I know.
 But they will be extracted to adobeTemp folder during installation as raw.
 They can be tricky to get these installer files as when install of specific package was finished, they will be deleted.
-This script constantly copies unpacked Adobe assets from adobeTemp folder to desired location via robocopy.
-It copies only new files.
+This script constantly summons robocopy with no waiting and copies unpacked Adobe assets from adobeTemp folder to desired location.
+It copies only new files so new files instantly copied to desired location as Adobe Installer copies unpacked assets to adobeTemp directory.

 ## Instructions
 - Create adobeTemp directory on root of C drive.
 Maybe drive section change due to Adobe Creative Cloud's default install location settings.